hydra-genetics/hydra-genetics/docs/development/input_functions.md

 ### Parameters

- - **wildcards**: A Snakemake Wildcards object that typically contains sample-specific identifiers like sample and type.
+ - **wildcards**: A Snakemake Wildcards object that contains sample and type.
 These are used to construct file names.
  - **config**: A dictionary containing workflow configuration options.
 It may include:
-   - **aligner**: Specifies which aligner was used (e.g., `minimap2`, `bwa`, etc.).
-If this is set, the function will delegate path construction to `get_longread_bam`(see below).
+   - **aligner**: Specifies which aligner was used (e.g., `minimap2`, `pbmm2`, etc.).
+If this is set, the function will construct path using these tools names.
 - **default_path** (optional): A fallback directory path used when no aligner is specified.
-Defaults to `"alignment/samtools_merge_bam", which is equivalent to choosing bwa as the aligner`
+Defaults to `"alignment/samtools_merge_bam"`, which is equivalent to choosing bwa as the aligner

 ### How it works